- Why does AYSO need Registrars?

 - What training is offered to a Registrar?

-AYSO offers orientation by the Regional Commissioner, AYSO' Safe Haven® Board and Staff Introductory Certification (BASIC), Registrar and Registration day training, eAYSO training as well as additional training during Section meetings/conferences/events.
+AYSO offers orientation by the Regional Commissioner, AYSO' Safe Haven® Safe Haven, Registrar training in person or via webinar, eAYSO training as well as additional training during Section EXPOs/conferences/events.
 In addition, ask your Area Director or Area Management Administrator for details on more local training options.

 - What is the time commitment?